Earllibrary/NintendoSwitch/README.md

 # Switch_notify_me

 ## Overview
-This application(bot) checks Nintendo Online Store whether Nintendo Switch is availabel.
+This bot checks Nintendo Online Store whether Nintendo Switch is availabel.
-If Switch is on sale, notify you by LINE.
+If Switch is on sale, it notifies you by LINE.

 ## Dependences
 - Python 3.x

 ## Usage
-Before you run the bot, you must get **token** for notification via LINE.
+Before you run the bot, you have to have **token** for notification via LINE.
-Registar and get **token** from URL below.
+Please registar and get **token** from following URL:

 https://notify-bot.line.me/

-Your **token** will be represented like `yourToken = gda73Gyhkxxxxxxxxxxxxxxx`
+Your **token** will be represented like `yourToken = gda73GyhiYuiklJ8fJ983`

 Then replace `yourToken` with **your own token** in the `SOLDOUT.py`